 RESEARCH: Some surgery and MRIs are “unjustified and wasteful healthcare expenditures.”

 The problem of over reliance on MRI is that they can send you to a surgery you may not need.
-A study that appeared in the medical journal Radiologia (Radiology) (1) examined the traditional recommendations of sending a patient to get an MRI and then offering a surgery based on what the MRI indicated.
+As noted in the above study, the MRI reading itself can cause catastrophizing thoughts deep enough to send a patient to surgery.
+A study that appeared in the medical journal Radiologia (Radiology) (2) examined the traditional recommendations of sending a patient to get an MRI and then offering a surgery based on what the MRI indicated.
 The researchers had concerns about the enthusiasm some surgeons had for surgery that was likely inappropriate.

 This is from the study: